 The initiative has three elements: to send solidarity to vulnerable young people, to learn from refugees about how to cope with the challenges we are facing through their 'Dear Friend' responses, and to make a donation to RSN to keep our services running.
 Together, our specific aim is to maintain that crucial human connection between refugees and their support workers, between friends, families and communities, and between our growing movement as a whole.
 You can read about all three, here.

-Three weeks ago, we asked members of the public to send messages of solidarity to refugees.
+At the beginning of lockdown, we asked members of the public to send messages of solidarity to refugees.
 We realised that with the new restrictions, young refugees would be separated from their friends at school or college, lonely in unfamiliar surroundings and at risk of retrauma.
 The brief mentioned poems, art, stories or just a hello.
 RSN followers, mentors, volunteers, fundraisers, supporters, artists, athletes, activists and a whole bunch of new friends got in touch.
 Your heart-warming kindness, love and inguinuity was really appreciated by every young person who received one.
 It's certainly not too late to get involved.
 Every day is a struggle for many and we are more than happy to pass on the message.

 The messages we passed on were met an amazing response.
 In fact, besides graciousness and gratitude, the response was an insightful.
 The recipients thought that to send solidarity back, they could record their own messages and, what's more, help the senders and the broader public with how to deal with some of the challenges which now face us.
 Sadly, feelings of loneliness and disconnection and experience of school closures and lockdown are not new to some young refugees.
 We're still processing their advice for you to hear, but we've uploaded some and hope they get you through these days.
 More here!